What is a Scuba Dive Computer?

 - Battery level tracking

-- Capable of calculating based on using pressurized air or Nitrox
+- Capable of calculating safe dive times based on using pressurized air or Nitrox

 - Information about previous dives to track residual Nitrogen levels in the body from previous dives during the day